drb1972/pdsb4g/README.md

    - Open VSCode (or your preferred IDE)
    - Open your projects folder and open a terminal
    - "git clone <your_github_repo>"
+   - Position your prompt in the cloned folder
    - Modify, delete or create new files
    - Update the GitHub repo with your preferred method (GH Desktop, VSCode extenskion, command line, ...)
       - git add .